-It’s Friday night, mid summer in Canberra, and today’s maximum temperature was 38° Celcius (100°F) with more of the same forecast for the next six days.
+It’s Friday night, mid summer, and today’s maximum temperature was 38° Celcius (100°F) with more of the same forecast for the next six days.
 While I don’t like hiking in extreme heat I am going hiking tomorrow and want to ensure I not only enjoy the hike but do so safely.
 So what are my options?

 This article discusses 9 tips for hiking during conditions of hot weather and while we usually think of summertime where you are hiking in extreme heat, hot weather hiking can be a year round issue.